-1) A Master's degree

-2) A car license by the time of interviewing and access to a car during the residency year.
+- 1) A terminal Master's degree - 2) A driver's license by the time of interviewing and access to a car during the residency year.

 All residents must hold Professional Liability Insurance during the full course of their residency training.
 Proof of liability insurance coverage will need to be demonstrated prior to beginning the residency.
-Residents must be fully vaccinated for COVID and also meet the specific eligibility requirements of their training sites such as Police Checks (VSS), updated immunizations.
+Residents must be fully vaccinated for COVID for the UHN and CDI positions and also meet the specific eligibility requirements of their training sites such as Police Checks (VSS), updated immunizations.